Text consolidated by Valsts valodas centrs (State

 Section 12.
 Provision of Information

-Regarding the Application of the Direct Tax Rebates
+on the Application of Direct Tax Rebates

 (1) The following information shall be submitted to the State